Feat-FeAR/logSpace/content/docs/setups/bash_prompt.md

 - in regular usage: `\033[32mThis is in green\033[0m`
 - in PS0/1/2/3/4: `\[\033[32m\]This is in green\[\033[m\]`

-So any colored text line will look like this:
+So any colored text line in prompt definition will look like this:
 ```sh
 \[\e[1;34m\]"anything"\[\e[0m\]
 ```